 In considering the history of slavery in Islam and in the West, it is a mistake to decide that one branch of the same evil represents the greater sin.
 Instead, it is probably enough to say the human toll in both places was horrible: Call it "immoral equivalence."
 But there's an important difference today.
 The United States finds itself apologizing for slavery (at least when Bill Clinton visits Africa), handing out huge amounts of foreign aid (partly from a sense of guilt), and giving at least passing thought to financial reparations for the descendants of its own slaves.
 Yet when Muslim countries gather at international forums, they discuss none of this -- and instead spend their time writing resolutions bashing Israel and the West.
 They appear to feel no remorse for the past, and no responsibility for the present.
 While the West has its problems, it does not have this one.

 Smuggled Boys Await Return to Families

 Dozens of Pakistani children who had been smuggled to the United Arab Emirates to work as jockeys in camel races have returned home, an official said.

-4, had been in the United Arab Emirates for three to seven years, said Faiza
+as 4, had been in the United Arab Emirates for three to seven years,

-Asghar, an advisor on child rights issues with the Punjab provincial government
+said Faiza Asghar, an advisor on child rights issues with the Punjab

 The boys, with their identity cards hanging from their necks, arrived in the provincial capital, Lahore, on a flight from Abu Dhabi and were driven to a government shelter, Asghar said.
 The government will attempt to reunite them with their families.